Updated on by Hayley Brown

 Email marketing automation is common practice among businesses.
 They use software which can tailor their email parameters to the companies liking and then set it to run automatically.
 For example, an email is sent out when a new contact has been added or signed up to receive correspondence.

 Social media management is another example widely used.
 Software such as ContentCal allows you to schedule posts ahead of time and provides reports and analysis about your posts.

 Customer support uses AI chatbots, which can automate typical customer interactions.
 They answer queries and when they are unable to handle the customer needs they are transferred to a company representative.

 What is integrated automation?

 Integrated automation can be defined as software workflows that operate independently and constantly with minimal human input after parameters have been set.

-Integrated automation Platform or an IAP is a technology infrastructure that enables systems to integrate with one another.
+An integrated automation Platform or an IAP is a technology infrastructure that enables systems to integrate with one another.
 Software or machines copy human tasks and repeat these actions.
 Integrated Automation Platforms will provide API orchestration tools allowing different parts of the infrastructure to coordinate the distribution and processing of data.
-For example, Cyclr is an embedded integration platform with a library of API connectors that can be used to create integrated automations.
+For example, Cyclr is an embedded integration platform with a library of API connectors that can be used to create integrated automation.

 An example would be using Pipedrive, your customer relationship management API to extract your customers.
-The Eventbrite API to retrieve the attendees to an event you are hosting.
-Followed by an action of true or false.
-This then prompts Mailchimp to either add the contact to the attendee list or non-attendee list.
+The Eventbrite API retrieves the attendees for an event you are hosting.
+Followed by the action of true or false.
+This then prompts Mailchimp to either add the contact to the attendee list or the non-attendee list.
 Thus allowing data to be shared and coordinated between the APIs.
 Rather than manually extracting the data from Pipedrive and entering the data into Eventbrite and MailChimp.

 What are the benefits of automating and integrating business processes, and why is it important?